steventhebrave/steventhebrave.github.io/_pages/atomix.md

 ---
 layout: page
 permalink: /atomix/
-title: So you want to make an crystal lattice model
+title: So you want to make a crystal lattice model
 ---
 You're probably here because you asked me how I made the crystal lattice modal thing.